-Gmail from Google is one of the most popular and yet most vulnerable e-mail services.
-Backed by the largest search engine in the world and with over 1 billion e-mail users and a corresponding amount of payment and confidential information, you can be sure that it attracts scammers.
-This inspired us at Hideez investigate the topic and provide tips on how to secure your Gmail account in 2019.
+Gmail is one of the most popular and yet most vulnerable email services.
+Backed by the largest search engine in the world and with over 1 billion email users and a corresponding amount of payment and confidential information, it attracts many scammers.
+It inspired us at Hideez to investigate the topic and provide tips on how to secure your Gmail account in 2020.

 So, is there a way to protect yourself against all odds in a digital world?

 There are a few steps you can take now to make your Google account safer and more secure.
 Gmail is used not only as a Login for Android, a popular operating system for activating and accessing the Play Store, but also as an access point to many different platforms like AdSense, YouTube, Analytics, AdWords, and more.

 Scammers use techniques like social engineering or phishing to lead users into deception, and giants like Google are often targeted by massive attacks like the one on May 4, 2017.

 Passwords are relatively easy to determine.
 People are not very creative when it comes to generating passwords; they commonly use their date of birth, address, phone number, social security, car's registration number, mother and father's name, etc. Some advice to use a long, random password that has a combination of lowercase and uppercase letters, numbers, and special symbols.
 However, the National Institute of Standards and Technology recommended dropping complex passwords and using multifactor authentication (MFA) instead.
 (You can read more about MFA in this blog post).